Giants of Mont'e Prama: Hypotheses on the necropolis appearance

 Other scholars dispute this theory and tend to think that the statues and necropolis were part of the same complex.
 In this view, it is incorrect to hold as a sole basis for this hypothesis the closeness of the sculpture to the mortuary complex.
 In tomb number six of the "Tronchetti's area", a piece of scrap for manufacturing shields was discovered, leading to the suggestion that the statues had been sculpted on the site and expressly for the necropolis.

 Given some technical specificities, both the nuraghe models and the "oragiana type" baetyls, point to the same conclusion.
 In this case the necropolis and the statues could be reminiscent of giant graves.
 The layout of the complex recalls in fact the plan of a giant grave, and this suggestion is reinforced by the presence of baetyls, a feature typical of the ancient Bronze Age Sardinian tombs.
 This analogy would attest the ancient architects' will to perpetuate a link with the funerary traditions of their ancestors.

-As studies stand now, the authors do admit that even this last hypotheses is not supported by sound proofs – as far as the aspect and original composition of the statues-tombs complex is concerned.
+As studies stand now, the authors do admit that even this last hypotheses is not supported by sound proof – as far as the aspect and original composition of the statues-tombs complex is concerned.
 It has nevertheless been suggested that, if the hypotheses is correct, the sculptures would have been arranged at the east and west sides of the serpentine-shaped necropolis, to form a sort of gigantic human exedra reminiscent of the half-circle exedra of a giant grave.
 The boxers could have formed the most external part of this arrangement, whereas archers and warriors would have been located in the center, immediately next to the tombs.
 According to this hypotheses, the nuraghe models would have formed the crowning of the mound, being arranged on the cover slabs of the tombs.